BlackArrowGang/Landing/content/about.md

   name = "Hugo Authors"
 +++

-We are a rapidly growing **Software development** organization based in Mexico.
+We are a rapidly growing **Software development** organization.
 Our team has the necessary expertise, zeal, and dedication, and we have helped a number of businesses achieve **success** and great performance.

 We are an organization founded and run by **Developers**.